-- All options are gluten-free, dairy-free and soy-free.
+- All options are gluten-free and dairy-free.
 These 3 ingredients are exuded because they are the most common food allergens and sensitivities.

-- All food is made from scratch, from fresh ingredients that are never frozen.
+- All food is made from scratch, from fresh ingredients that are delivered fresh.
 The meals themselves arrive vacuum sealed, and last for 2 weeks in the fridge.